angristan/local-dns-resolver/README.md

 # Local Linux DNS resolver auto-installer
-This script with install a local DNS server on you GNU/Linux computer, and will directly communicate with the root servers.
-This ensure speed, neutrality and no dependance on any third-party server.
+This script with install a local DNS server with DNSSEC support on you GNU/Linux computer/server, that will directly communicate with the root servers.
+This ensures speed, neutrality and no dependance on any third-party server (like your ISP's).

 Be sure to uninstall BIND, Unbound or any other DNS services on your machine before running the script.